vinmorel/Computer-Vision-Database-Maker/README.md

 ## Running it on your machine

 You can use your own card and background images by replacing those in [/Cards](/Cards) and [/Backgrounds](/Backgrounds) to your own.
 You will need to use the Dlib python templates (linked in the Results section) to train and test your models.
+During training, you need to copy and paste the labelled information from [/XMLs/Box_points.txt](/XMLs) to the corresponding train and test XMLs templates provided.

 You will also need the following libraries :
 - [dlib 19.19](https://anaconda.org/conda-forge/dlib)